-Study 20101183 is a randomized, double-blind, placebo-controlled, parallel-design, multiple-dose study to evaluate the late asthmatic response (LAR) after an inhaled allergen challenge in 31 adult subjects with mild atopic asthma who received up to 3 IV infusions of 700 mg MEDI9929 or placebo on days 1, 29, and 57.
-As of 22Jan2013, an analysis of blinded data indicated that a total of 27 out of 31 subjects (87%) experienced a treatment-emergent adverse event (TEAE).
-No deaths or treatment-emergent serious adverse events (TESAEs) have been reported.
-One subject withdrew from investigational product due to a TEAE of worsening asthma; the event was considered by the investigator to be unrelated to investigational product.
-Final unblinded analysis data are not yet available.
-Preliminary efficacy results from this study demonstrate that MEDI9929 significantly inhibited the LAR after inhaled allergen challenge.
-In addition, there were decreases in the early asthmatic response (EAR), in fraction of exhaled nitric oxide (FENO), in blood and sputum eosinophils, and in the Th2/ Th1 balance based upon a new exploratory biomarker assay.
+Study 20101183 was a randomized, double-blind, placebo-controlled, parallel-design, multiple-dose study to evaluate the late asthmatic response (LAR) after an inhaled allergen challenge in 31 adult subjects with mild atopic asthma who received up to 3 IV infusions of 700 mg MEDI9929 or placebo on days 1, 29, and 57.
+Safety data indicated that a total of 15 out of 16 subjects (93.8%) in the MEDI9929 group and 12 out of 15 subjects (80.0%) in the placebo group experienced a treatment-emergent adverse event (TEAE).
+No deaths or treatment-emergent serious adverse events (TESAEs) were reported.
+One subject in the MEDI9929 group withdrew from investigational product due to a TEAE of worsening asthma; the event was considered by the investigator to be unrelated to investigational product.
+Efficacy results from this study demonstrated that MEDI9929 significantly inhibited the LAR after inhaled allergen challenge.
+In addition, there were decreases in the early asthmatic response (EAR), in fraction of exhaled nitric oxide (FE{NO}), in blood and sputum eosinophils, and in the Th2/ Th1 balance based upon a new exploratory biomarker assay.